 Program of Study

-The program leading to a Master’s Degree at the School of Health Professions, of the Medical Sciences Campus, University of Puerto Rico.
+The program leads to a Master’s Degree at the School of Health Professions, of the Medical Sciences Campus, University of Puerto Rico.
 The duration of the program is two years and is offered in evening hours, excluding visits to institutions and internships that are made in daytime.

 In order to be considered for admission, applicants must meet the following requirements: